Detroit Breast Augmentation

 More natural anatomical placement

 - More natural movement with no displacement when moving arms (a common effect with submuscular implants)

 - Better cleavage appearance (due to not having to place the implant under the muscle)

 - More natural appearance

 - In some instances, eliminate the needs for breast lift

 There is a chance, however, that a subfascial breast augmentation may not be right for you.
 In this case, Dr. Chau and Dr. Tanzman will utilize the best method possible to achieve your desired results regardless if it is under the tissue, under the muscle or under the fascia.
-The only way to determine which procedure is right for you is to schedule a complimentary in-office consultation with our doctors.
+The only way to determine which procedure is right for you is to schedule an in-office consultation with our doctors.